MichaelHeaton/homelab-infra/docs/03-Cloud-Accounts-and-Foundations.md

 - [ ] Docker CLI authenticated
 - [ ] (Optional) HashiCorp tools validated
 - [ ] HCP Terraform remote state configured and validated

+> 🎉 Chapter Complete!
+You’ve earned up to 50 XP (like Whose Line, the points are made up but the fun is real).
+Your cloud foundations are live!